nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_observation_testResult.md

   </tr>
 </table>

-The clinical code that represents the name of the test/analyte or test set.
+The clinical code that represents the name of the test result or test analyte.

 ### subject ###